-The network installer lets you install Ubuntu over the network.
-This is useful, for example, if you have an old machine with a non-bootable CD-ROM or a computer that can’t run the graphical interface-based installer, either because they don’t meet the minimum requirements for the live CD/DVD or because they require extra configuration before the graphical desktop can be used, or if you want to install Ubuntu on a large number of computers at once.
+The network installer is ideal if you have a computer that cannot run the graphical installer, for example, because it does not meet the minimum requirements for the live CD/DVD, or because the computer requires extra configuration before a graphical desktop can be used.
+The network installer is also useful if you want to install Ubuntu on a large number of computers at once.

-Ubuntu 12.04.3 LTS torrents
+Ubuntu 22.04.2 LTS

 Past releases and other flavours